A Unified Approach to Translate Classical Bandit Algorithms to the Structured Bandit Setting: Regret Analysis and Insights

 \subsection{Proof Sketch}

-We now present the proof sketch for \Cref{thm:nonComp} and \Cref{thm:Comp}.
+We now present the proof sketch for \Cref{thm:nonComp}.
 The detail proof is given in the Appendix.
-For UCB-C and TS-C, the proof can be divided into three steps presented below.
-The analysis is unique to our paper and allows us to prove that the UCB-C and TS-C algorithms pull the non-competitive arms only $\OO(1)$ times.
+For UCB-C, the proof can be divided into three steps presented below.
+The analysis is unique to our paper and allows us to prove that the UCB-C algorithm pulls the non-competitive arms only $\OO(1)$ times.
 The key strength of our approach is that the analysis can be easily extended to any \textsc{Algorithm}-C.